What it Costs...

 Who will work on my case?

 Our motoring offence work is supervised by Daniel Frazer who leads our Magistrates’ Court Department.
-Court advocacy will be provided by our specialist solicitors, and attendance / preparation will be undertaken by our specialist solicitors or experienced paralegals depending on the complexity of your case.
-Specific experience and qualifications can be viewed on our individual team member profiles.
+Court advocacy will be provided by our specialist solicitors, and attendance / preparation will be undertaken by our specialist solicitors.

 For more information please contact our Driving Offences experts on 01254 274 700,